4 Health Experts Give

 Charles Poliquin, Elite Strength Training Coach

-Elite strength training coach who’s worked with all the pro’s: Olympic gold medalist, NHL players, and even Stanley Cup champions.
+Elite strength training coach who’s worked with all the pros: Olympic gold medalists, NHL players, and even Stanley Cup champions.

 Brand: GabaMag (Trilogy Nutrition Supplements)

-Friendly Advice for You Insomniacs Out There: Magnesium threonate is more of a GABA inducer which improves sleep.
-Take 2 grams of Magnesium threonate before bed after your last meal to encourage a deep restful sleep.
+Friendly Advice for You Insomniacs Out There: Magnesium threonate is more of a GABA inducer that improves sleep.
+Take 2 grams of Magnesium threonate before bed after your last meal to encourage a deep restful sleep. or our blog

 More on Charles: